ia0/unsafe-mental-model/src/what-is-unsafe.md

 thing visible, and add those unsafe values.

 It is also possible for a custom type definition to have an anonymous type.
-This is for example the case of `NonZeroI32`.
-Its definition is an anonymous type on `i32` removing the safe value zero.
-The safety invariant of `NonZeroI32` thus doesn't contain zero, making zero an unsafe value for that type.
-One may want to add this unsafe value for some specific occurrences of `NonZeroI32`, requiring again anonymous types to add unsafe values.
-This time it's not only because the definition is hidden, but also because we want to revert the effect of an anonymous type adding back a value that was removed.
+This is for example the case of `Vec<i32>`.
+Its simplified definition is an anonymous type on `{ ptr: *mut i32, len: usize,
+cap: usize }` removing some safe values.
+We'll focus on the safe values where not all of the first `len` elements pointed by `ptr` are initialized.
+The safety invariant of `Vec<i32>` thus doesn't contain those (otherwise safe) values, making a pointer to uninitialized data with non-zero length an unsafe value for that type.
+One may want to add those unsafe values for some specific occurrences of `Vec<i32>`, requiring again an anonymous type.
+This time it's not only because the definition is hidden, but also because we want to revert the effect of an anonymous type adding back values that were removed.

+Note that, while anonymous types in custom types define a new safety invariant, it is also possible to define custom types with a different validity invariant using rustc annotations.
+For example, `NonZeroI32` has the value zero removed from both the safety invariant and the validity invariant.
+This type doesn't have any unsafe value.
+It is thus not possible to create an unsafe version of that type.
+If you would remove the rustc annotations and keep the anonymous type, then zero would not be safe but still be valid, and thus it would be an unsafe value that can be added to create an unsafe version of that type.

 [two-invariants]: https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html